 Artichoke’s design team is fairly obsessed with boot rooms.
-In fact, the general domestic back end of a country house holds a rather geeky fascination for us, and while a boot room is hardly glamorous, it does present a good variety of design challenges.
+In fact, the domestic back end of a country house holds a rather geeky fascination for us.
+While boot rooms (or mud rooms) are hardly glamorous, they do present a variety of interesting design challenges.

-Consideration also needs to be given to drainage.
-Artichoke recently included a drain located at the centre of the floor for mud and dirt to be swept directly into.
-Another key consideration is water and often we will advise clients to consider an externally mounted tap for muddy boots to be cleaned off before entering the house.
+Consideration should also be given to drainage.
+Artichoke designed the boot room below with a drain in the centre of the floor meaning mud and dirt could be swept directly into it.
+An externally mounted tap may be another key feature to think about.
+Having this outside allows muddy boots or animals to be cleaned off before they enter the house.

-Obsessing over the small details for how a family operates is vital if one is to create boot rooms that work for each families very unique needs.
+Obsessing over the small details is vital if one is to create boot rooms that work for each families very unique needs.
 Like much interior design, there are no right or wrong answers, but there is certainly poorly considered design which can be avoided by asking the right questions.

 If you have a boot room project you’d like professionally designed, we’d love to discuss it.
 Email firstname.lastname@example.org or call +44 (0)1934 745270.